raspberrypilearning/turtle-tracker/en/step_1.md

 ### What you will make

-Click the green flag to watch each turtle draw a route based on its tracking data.
+Click on the green flag and then click on each turtle to see the locations it visited over a few days.
+You can also click on the button to switch between a Scrath coordinates grid and a map of Poilao island.

 --- no-print ---
 <div class="scratch-preview">